-The impairment loss is in respect to expenditure on the Capella Project as a result of the Company relinquishing its exploration licence for this project in February 2021.
+The impairment loss for 31 December 2020 is in respect to expenditure on the Capela Project as a result of the Company relinquishing its exploration licence for this project in February 2021.

 The ultimate recoupment of costs carried forward for exploration expenditure is dependent on the successful development and commercial exploitation or sale of the respective mining areas.